 For this guidance, co-production means developing and delivering action on obesity in an equal and reciprocal relationship between professionals, the local community, people using local services and their families.

 Joint strategic needs assessments (JSNAs) identify the current and future health needs of a local population.
 They are used as the basis for the priorities and targets set by local areas, expressed in local health and wellbeing strategies.
 They are also used for commissioning to improve health outcomes and reduce health inequalities.

 The local system comprises a broad set of interrelated organisations, community services and networks operating at a range of levels and involving a number of delivery processes.

-For adults, overweight and obesity are assessed by body mass index.
+Body mass index is used to asses if adults are overweight or obese.
 The following table shows the cut-off points for healthy weight, overweight and obesity.

 40 or more

 BMI is a less accurate indicator of adiposity in adults who are highly muscular, so BMI should be interpreted with caution in this group.
 Some other population groups, such as Asians and older people, have comorbidity risk factors that would be of concern at different BMIs (lower for Asian adults and higher for older people).
 Healthcare professionals should use clinical judgement when considering risk factors in these groups, even in people not classified as overweight or obese using the classification in the table.